 The purpose of retainers is to hold your teeth in its new position.
-Without retainers, your teeth WILL shift, and you'll lose the great results which you've worked so hard to achieve.
+Without retainers, your teeth WILL shift, and you will lose the great results which you had worked so hard to achieve.

 To me, retainers are more important than Invisalign treatment itself.
 I see so many patients coming in for orthodontic treatment a second or third time, simply due to lack of retainer wear.

 What retainer options do you have after Invisalign?

 You have two main options for retainers after your Invisalign treatment:

 1. Removable retainers – Examples include clear retainers, or the more traditional retainers with a wire across the outer surfaces of your teeth (Hawley retainers).
 Invisalign also has its own Vivera retainers, which can be ordered once treatment is completed.
 Retainers need to be worn for at least six months full time (day and night).
 They are only removed when eating, brushing, and during active sports, similar to Invisalign.

 2. Fixed retainers – Fixed retainers consist of a thin wire that is bonded onto the inner surface of your front 6 teeth.
 It is suitable for the less compliant, and those who are tired of having to remove their aligners or retainers whenever they eat.
 These fixed retainers can be removed after a few years.

 How to choose the best Invisalign provider for your needs

 There is a tool on the official Invisalign website which helps you to locate Invisalign doctors near you.
 The results shown includes both general dentists and orthodontists (dental specialists) offering Invisalign at their clinics.